 If you’re living with thalassophobia, rest assured that it’s a treatable condition and can be managed if you learn how to treat anxiety.
 If you find your fear is getting in the way of experiencing life (such as you can’t or don’t want to get on a boat, swim in open water, or go to the beach because of the anxiety it causes you), it’s probably worth seeking mental health professional support.

 Therapy for thalassophobia

-Once you make the decision to seek support for your condition and find a licensed therapist, be prepared to be open about your current lifestyle and any past traumas.
-The more you discuss with your therapist, the easier it will be to help them determine the origin of your phobia so you can work to heal.
+Once you make the decision to get help for your condition, be prepared to be open about your current lifestyle and any past traumas with your therapist or doctor.
+The more open you are, the easier it will be for them to determine the origin of your phobia so you can work to heal.

 The goal of your counseling sessions is to help you understand how your fear developed, identify your specific triggers, and learn to successfully manage any emotional and physical responses when they occur.

 “Treatments for thalassophobia can include cognitive behavioral therapy (CBT) and exposure therapy.
 Each of these can help with decreasing the anxious thoughts and feelings that come up because of the fear.”Talkspace therapist Bisma Anwar, MA, MSc, LMHC

 In addition to understanding your body’s response to thalassophobia, a therapist may also use a therapy technique known as cognitive behavioral therapy (CBT) — a form of psychotherapy (talk therapy) that modifies dysfunctional thoughts — to help replace your negative self-talk with more positive messages.
 Through CBT techniques, you can learn how to control your thoughts instead of feeling overwhelmed by them.
 You may be given assignments to visit the ocean while remaining safely onshore to test some common coping mechanisms.